lucapette/web/main/content/writing/my-product-development-principles.md

   Driven Product Development.
 And while I do like how my name sounds, I'm not that much into ego.
 Also, the acronym sounds like police (and you know, fuck the police).

+While simplicity is the core argument for monorepo adoption, there's one more reason that may be less relevant right when you're starting but becomes increasingly relevant as you scale.
+It's thinking of the monorepo as part of your a communication infrastructure.

+The way you organise your directories, how you name them, what's at top level folders (and many other things) tell a story about your organization.
+Purposely trivial questions: do you have mobile apps?
+How are the teams organised?
+What are our code conventions?
+What about commits?

+In reality, there are many more reasons why I think monorepo is the way.
+Too many in fact to share here.
+If you'd like to dig more into this, I wrote two
+articles:

+- The appeal of monorepo TODO link
+- How to structure a monorepo TODO link

 ## Trunk based development